 The DRG contains most of the body's sensory neurons.
 These neurons relay sensory neural messages from the periphery to the central nervous system (brain and spinal cord).
-Until recently, it was believed that the DRG cell bodies merely acted as storage "helpers" in peripheral processes such as nociception.
+Until recently, the belief was that the DRG cell bodies merely acted as storage "helpers" in peripheral processes such as nociception.
 Recent studies, however, have shown that these somas are not passive but rather active participants in the signaling process; they sense specific molecules and produce molecules needed to regulate the process.

 Along with the rest of the nervous system, the embryological onset of dorsal root ganglia occurs when the neural tube has formed, and neural crest cells arise at the margins of the neural tube.
 Neural crest cells can also differentiate into the components of the peripheral nervous system, among which are the dorsal root ganglia.
 These neural crest cells migrate to various locations and differentiate into different cell types within the embryo.
-DRG cells develop at about 4 weeks post-conception from the neural crest migration and migrate ventrally immediately after.
+DRG cells develop at about four weeks post-conception from the neural crest migration and migrate ventrally immediately after.
 During the seventh to eighth weeks, early bipolar neurons begin to appear.
 At about 11 weeks, unipolar neurons with a single broad process and well-developed organelles begin to form.
-The onset of reflex responsiveness from the skin of upper limb correlates with the appearance of (pseudo) unipolar neurons.
+The onset of reflex responsiveness from the skin of the upper limb correlates with the appearance of (pseudo) unipolar neurons.
 Because dorsal root ganglion develops from the neural crest cells and not the neural tube, it can be regarded as the spinal cord’s gray matter that migrated to the periphery of the spinal cord.
-Studies suggest that for neural crest cells to survive and potentially differentiate into the DRG, they require a signal from the CNS, as early as the first hours after migration has been initiated.
+Studies suggest that for neural crest cells to survive and potentially differentiate into the DRG, they require a signal from the CNS, as early as the first hours after initiating the migration.

 The spinal branch of the dorsal trunk of the segmental arteries provides blood to the DRG.
 Blood flow to the DRG is regulated by muscular sphincters along the arterioles to meet the varying functional and metabolic demands of the current condition.
 The DRG is an exception to the otherwise restricted permeability of the peripheral nervous system.
-While most of the PNS has a low permeability between blood and nervous tissue much like the blood-brain barrier, the DRG exhibits high permeability using its loose blood-nerve interface.
+While most of the PNS has a low permeability between blood and nervous tissue, much like the blood-brain barrier, the DRG exhibits high permeability using its loose blood-nerve interface.
 Its high permeability could be of significant clinical relevance because this property of the DRG system makes it vulnerable to low and high molecular weight neurotoxic substances, and toxic metabolites from drug-induced neuropathies.

 DRG neurons are considered pseudo-unipolar neurons, with a single axon that bifurcates into two separate branches resulting in a distal process and proximal process.